Core–mantle differentiation: Diapirism and diking

 Large iron blobs cannot be dragged by convective forces in the primordial mantle, therefore they do not have enough time to hydrodynamically equilibrate and reach the stabilized size.
 Hence, they deposit at a rheological boundary (such as present day lithosphere-asthenosphere boundary), forming iron ponds.
 Eventually, ponded iron would sink into the comparatively less dense silicates underneath them.
 The mechanism is thought to resemble salt diapirs.
 However, notwithstanding the fact that the mantle underlying the magma ocean is not brittle, according to some studies it is possible that the difference in viscosity between the iron ponds and the mantle was enough to allow the formation of dikes rather than diapirs.
 For today's conditions, iron diking has been devised as a viable strategy to send a probe to study the Earth's interior.

 Other core-mantle differentiation models

 Elsasser's model

 Temperature models predict melting of the disseminated iron alloy while silicate rocks soften at the upper level.
 The heat source is radioactive decay.
 Liquid iron migrated downward to levels where cooler temperatures kept silicates solidified, forming an iron layer on top of an undifferentiated material core, and below the primordial mantle in which impact-induced convection flow develops.
-From this stage on, iron aggregations triggered by Rayleigh-Taylor instabilities migrated through the primordial core in a long-term process (hundreds of million of years).
+From this stage on, iron aggregations triggered by Rayleigh-Taylor instabilities migrated through the primordial core in a long-term process (hundreds of millions of years).